ckorris/easi_aug/Readme.md

 - **@Brl: ** The state of the BB right as it left the barrel
 - **@Imp: ** The state of the BB right before hitting the impact point
-- **Speed: ** Not an abbreviation but my OCD won't let me not list it here.
+- **Speed: ** Not an abbreviation but my OCD won't let me not list it here
 - **cD: ** Drag coefficient as calculated at the specified point.
 Derived from the speed, spin, BB diameter, air density, and air viscosity
 - **fD: ** Force, in Newtons, applied by drag at the specified point
 - **cL: ** Lift coefficient as calculated at the specified point.
 Derived from the spin rate, the linear speed, and BB diameter